Part 3: Hammock Camping Myths and Common Mistakes

 If you want to get by with the absolute minimum weight, and you will only sleep on one side of the hammock, this basic rectangular tarp might be sufficient.
 This asymmetrical tarp is intended to cover only the open areas of the hammock.
 Your pack, shoes, and other gear will be largely exposed underneath.
 The hammock is typically not waterproof material so any exposed surfaces will get wet.
 The good news is that the nylon hammock will dry quickly.
 The bad news is that if your sleeping bag gets wet, it will require sun and wind to restore its insulation and comfort.

-With a small tarp, my main suggestion is to mount it as low as it is comfortable to provide better protection from both wind and rain.
-In fact, instead of the high position in the photo above, you should routinely attach the ridgeline of the tarp BELOW the hammock tree straps.
+In fact, you should routinely attach the ridgeline of the tarp BELOW the hammock tree straps.
 Remember, the tree straps to the hammock slope down at a 30-degree angle while the tarp ridgeline is horizontal.
 Also, the hammock will sag when you climb aboard so it will be lower than the tarp when in use.
 In heavy rain you can pull the side guy ropes and let the tarp hang down tight to the sides of the hammock.

-For the most protection in cold and damp weather, I choose the larger tarp shelter shown below.
-(Actually, since Be Prepared is my motto, I use this tarp 99% of the time!
-See the full review HERE).
 This is a 12’ x 10’ square tarp that is lightweight Silnylon with waterproof coatings on both sides of the fabric.
 As shown, it has stake loops along the side.
 In severe weather, only the two center loops will be staked to the ground and the ends folded in to form doors at both ends of the hammock.
 In warmer conditions, the "doors" can be folded back (inside or outside).
 The doors can be closed temporarily for privacy.
 You also have dozens of options if you choose to pitch this as a ground shelter.
+See the full review HERE).

 Bonus tip: tarps are usually supplied with thin guy ropes that are shown attached to the tabs or grommets.
 These short, thin lines are fine for the corner guy lines.
 But my preference is a continuous rope ridgeline.
 I run a paracord ridgeline above the hammock and connect the tarp to Prusik loops with toggles – actually, just sticks off the ground.
+For a full description, see this related article about the advantages of the continuous ridgeline.

 This method allows for the ridgeline to be tighter while removing the stress from the tarp fabric and the sewn tabs.
 With the ridgeline in place, you can slide the tarp back and forth until positioned exactly where desired.
 The paracord has some stretch that prevents damage to the tarp if storm winds get the trees swaying.